 This toolkit brings together everything you need to know about self assessing duty on the transfer of an existing right.
-This type of transaction is one that self assessors must assess and lodge online using OSRconnect.
+Self assessors must assess this type of transaction and lodge it through OSR Online.

-Existing rights include rights for certain interests in land not identified by a regular lot and plan reference (e.g. marina berths).
+Existing rights include rights for certain interests in land not identified by a regular lot and plan reference.
+They include transactions for:

-If the right you are assessing is an interest in land identified by a lot and plan reference (issued by the Department of Natural Resources, Mines and Energy), it must be assessed as a transfer of non-residential or residential land.
+If the right you are assessing is an interest in land identified by a lot and plan reference (issued by the Department of Resources), it must be assessed as a transfer of non-residential or residential land.